showengineer/rusty-interaction/README.md

 # Rusty Interaction
 This library provides types and helper functions for handling Discord's [Interactions](https://discord.com/developers/docs/interactions/slash-commands).
 It also provides an actix-web backend handler system to handle Interactions through your own API (instead of using the gateway).

-**This library is not done.
+**This library is in full development.
 Use for production not yet recommended**

 Although it's usable and supports most of the features, it still requires work and things are subject to change.
 ## Getting started